 This activity is very important because each team member has unique abilities, knowledge, and ability.
 When all individuals cooperate, they are able to use their combined expertise, knowledge, and abilities to accomplish the common objective.
-Not to add, collaboration speeds up project delivery by allowing workers to use their skills and experience to accomplish tasks.
-That’s why doing collaboration in your day-to-day business also can add value by significantly reducing costs and workflow.
+Not to add, collaboration at work speeds up project delivery by allowing workers to use their skills and experience to accomplish tasks and improve employee quality.
+For that, competency management system can helps to improve your employee performance to meet the standards desired by the company.
+Doing collaboration in your day-to-day business also can add value by significantly reducing costs and workflow.
 Of course, this is very beneficial for the management and the human resources team.

 5 Tips to Create Effective Collaboration in the Workplace